DDD-Moore/early-career-hawaii/notes/tools-methods.md

 - [ORCID](http://orcid.org): Open Researcher and Contributor ID.
 Provides a persistent digital identifier that distinguishes you from every other researcher and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between you and your professional activities ensuring that your work is recognized
 - [oadoi.org](http://oadoi.org): enter a DOI for an article.
 If there's an open access version of the article, the oaDOI URL will send you there, instead of the paywalled article landing page.
-- [shortdoi.org](http://shortdoi.org/): creates shortened DOI® names, of the form 10/abcde, as aliases for existing DOI names, which are often very long strings.
+- [shortdoi.org](http://shortdoi.org/): creates shortened DOI names, of the form 10/abcde, as aliases for existing DOI names, which are often very long strings.

 **Journals**